Kaba Ma Kyei: History

 On 27 June 1936, the Dobama Song was declared as the national anthem of Burma at the second conference of Dobama Asiayon held in Myingyan.
-Since then, Burmese nationalist sang Dobama Song instead of God Save the King.
+Since then, Burmese nationalists sang the Dobama Song instead of God Save the King.

 The State of Burma, a Japanese puppet state, officially adopted the Dobama Song as its state anthem in 1943.

 In the lead up to Burma's independence, U Nu asked U Sein Mya Maung to write a national anthem for their soon-to-be independent country.
 U Sein Mya Maung used the Dobama Song as a template, keeping the song's melody but slightly modifying the lyrics.
 The National Anthem was adopted as Burma's national anthem on 22 September 1947.

 On 18 June 1989, the State Law and Order Restoration Council (the ruling military junta at the time) ordered to change the word "Burma" (ဗမာ BGN/PCGN) to "Myanmar" (မြန်မာ BGN/PCGN) in the lyrics of the national anthem, insisting that the former refers only to the Bamar people, while the latter represents all peoples regardless of ethnicity.
 Both words refer to either "Burma" (the country Myanmar) or "Burman" (the Bamar people).
 In fact, the Burmese word BGN/PCGN is derived from BGN/PCGN through vowel reduction in the first syllable then later dissimilation of initial //m//.

 According to the 2008 Constitution of Myanmar, the complete version of the national anthem is specified as consisting of both the traditional Burmese style and Western-style sections.